flyteorg/flyte/rsts/deployment/cluster_config/swagger.rst

 .. prompt:: bash $

    flytectl sandbox start

 Once it's ready, you will get this message:

+.. prompt:: bash $

    👨‍💻 Flyte is ready!
 Flyte UI is available at http://localhost:30081/console 🚀 🚀 🎉

 You can now visit http://localhost:30081/openapi to view the swagger UI for the service, documentation for the payload fields and send sample queries.